How much to charge for junk removal

 Factor #1: Size of the load

-The size of the load will be your first indicator of how much to charge for junk removal.
+As per our expertise, the size of the load will be your first indicator of how much to charge for junk removal.

 Understanding the size of the load will help you estimate the total weight and how many loads will be required to haul away all of the junk.